FOR YOUNG ADULTS & TEENS

 Black nightstand with two drawers, holding a lamp, a plant, and a stack of books, with a wire basket underneath, beside a white sofa and a blue pillow.

-If you’re here, then food or body image may be taking up more space in your life than you want it to.
+If you’re here, food or body image may be taking up more space in your life than you want it to.
 You might feel stuck in cycles of comparison, self-criticism, or pressure to do things “right.”
-You might be questioning if you’re struggling “enough” to get help.
+You might also find yourself wondering whether your struggles are “serious enough” to deserve support.

-Therapy at Kind Heart Counseling offers support that focuses on your relationship with food, your body, and yourself.
+At Kind Heart Counseling, therapy focuses on helping you build a more peaceful relationship with food, your body, and yourself.

 What Eating Disorder & Disordered Eating Support Looks Like